 Please make sure your image is sharp and in focus.

 The preferred format is 1920×1080 24p.
 You can set your camera to this setting in the menu area.

-Have some one in charge of making sure the files from the camera card get saved somewhere.
+Have someone in charge of making sure the files from the camera card are saved.
 If you are shooting a lot you will fill up the cards quickly.
-Always double check file size after copying and guard it like gold.
+Always double-check file size after copying and guard it like gold.